masagrator/HigurashiENX/README.md

 ---

 # Thanks to
+- Crispy for providing proper translation of parts that I have machine translated
 - MangaGamer for releasing officially Higurashi chapters in English (not directly involved with this project).
 Official Steam release available here: https://store.steampowered.com/bundle/709/Higurashi_When_They_Cry_Hou/
 - [07th mod](https://07th-mod.com/home/) for tremendous work put to translations of console exclusive chapters and help with understanding some technical things about game engine (not directly involved with this project)
 - xPearse Scanlations - for providing machine translations for Hou chapters (not directly involved with this project)